Authorised Exam Centre

 Cambridge English

-Registration for the exam
+Register for the exam

 B2 First

-The most widely used of all Cambridge English exams, it declares advanced knowledge of the language in all areas of its use.
+The most widely used of all Cambridge English exams, it confirms advanced knowledge of the language in all areas of its use.
 The internationally recognised First exam increases your competitiveness not only in the labour market but also in academic life.

 It is recognised in business and industry, especially for administrative positions, in the service sector and by individual university faculties.
 The ideal candidate should be able to defend his or her point of view and be able to correctly adapt the style of his or her statement in everyday situations, both in spoken and written form.